 However, one such effort was attempted by scientists at the Swiss Federal Laboratories for Material Science and Technology.
 Noting that current global energy demand is equivalent to 6.7 terawatts (TW) of electricity generation every year, their study in Energies found in its most conservative scenario that overbuilding solar power, concentrated on the built environment alone, would be able to generate 22 TW of electricity, which is over three times higher than today’s consumption levels – corroborating RethinkX’s findings.

 Yet even this figure barely scratches the surface of the possibilities.
 The scenario didn’t incorporate wind power, nor did it factor in the potential of areas of the world receiving the highest solar radiation (i.e. parts of the world’s deserts).
 Thus, in their most optimistic scenario, a global system which also harnessed and transmitted solar from these areas would be able to generate 71 TW of electricity, ten times as much as today.
-And this extraordinary conclusion is still conservative as it doesn’t factor in wind potential, which would add several further orders of magnitude to these figures.
+And this extraordinary conclusion is still conservative as it doesn’t factor in wind potential, which would add another order of magnitude to these figures.

 The implication is that the most robust data available confirms that a new global clean energy system will be capable of providing a level of energy to our societies that is currently inconceivable.
 And even here, we appear to be underestimating the potential.